 Generic blog templates (5 Tips for Brushing Your Teeth) do not move dental practices.
 Two formats do.

 Topic cluster posts.
 Pick one high-margin service (implants, Invisalign, or veneers).
 Write 5 to 7 deep posts answering the questions patients search before booking: cost, recovery time, what to expect, comparisons, financing.
+The ADA's patient site MouthHealthy is a useful map of what patients actually ask about each procedure.
 Each links to your service page with the keyword as anchor text.
 Maplewood Dental Group did this for implants in 2024 and grew implant consultation requests 47% in six months.

 Hyperlocal posts.
 Best Restaurants Near [Neighborhood] for Soft Food After Oral Surgery sounds silly until you realize it ranks in 14 days for low-competition queries that bring you patients who will be in your chair within a month.
 For the distribution layer that makes these posts compound, see our social media marketing for dentists in 2026 guide, which covers video and short-form content alongside written posts.